khzhu/sanger-seq/README.md

 1. Extract ab1 files of the interest sequence (16S)
 2. Separate sense and antisense sequences in two distinct data collections
 3. Convert ab1 files to FASTQ to permit its use by other software tools
+4. Remove the primers from the sequence
-4. Trim low quality ends of the sequences
+5. Trim low quality ends of the sequences using trimmomatic’s sliding window method
-5. Compute the reverse-complement for the antisense sequence only
+6. Compute the reverse-complement for the antisense sequence only
-6. Align sense and antisense sequences
+7. Align sense and antisense sequences
-7. Obtain a consensus sequence for microbial nucleotide blast search
+8. Assemble a contiguous sequence for microbial nucleotide BLAST search
-8. Generate quality control metrics
+9. Generate quality control metrics
+10. Perform a BLAST to identify bacterial species based on 16S rRNA sequences

+## Trimming methods

+M2 is like trimmomatic’s sliding window method.
+The method will cut N bases off, if average coverage of quality for N bases is lower than the quality score (Q).
+M2CutoffQualityScore and M2SlidingWindowSize are two parameters that control M2 trimming.
+Their default values are “20” and “10” respectively.
+It cuts the read when the average quality of each 10-nt window falls below a quality score of 20.

 ## Software required:
 1. [Nextflow](https://www.nextflow.io/docs/latest/)